CJones-Sumo/TickerExample/README.md

 ### Not Relevant

+These libraries are just small utilities.
+They'd typically be in a shared library which is separate from the project.

 ###### Ticker.Shared

 Small utility library with platform-independent helper classes.
 In a real example this would be moved out of the application into a shared code framework.